 IGEC-AR reviews the district's philosophy on nutritional education and opportunities.
 Expectations that the nutritional services department will provide nutritious menu options and food choices are also reviewed.

 IKA-AR explains progress reporting and grades.
-Assessment, weighted grades, credit, transfers, transcripts, incomplete, college credit conversion, PE credit for OSAA athletic participation, drivers education, alternative learning credits are also reviewed.
+Assessment, weighted grades, credit, transfers, transcripts, incomplete, college credit conversion, PE credit for OSAA athletic participation, drivers education, alternative learning credits and independent study options are also reviewed.

 IK-AP defines the variety of diploma types offered for graduation.
 Honors Diploma, Academic Diploma, Oregon Standard Diploma, Oregon Modified Diploma, Oregon Extended Diploma, Transition Certificate, and Honorary Diplomas are defined.